Q42/meteor-gke/meteor-gke-talk-2015-01-15.md

 }
 ```

+^Remember how I said we'd see why the declarative nature of the configuration
-^This feels like magic to me, but maybe I'm just new at this.
+is great?
+This is why.
+This feels like magic to me, but maybe I'm just new at this.

-Even better would be auto-scaling.
+^Even better would be auto-scaling.
 This is something we'd like to look into.

 ^https://cloud.google.com/container-engine/docs/replicationcontrollers/#scaling